Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Resentment is like taking poison and waiting for the other person to die.
 - If we don't change, we don't grow.
 If we don't grow, we are not really living. - **Gail Sheehy**
 - You are inexperienced.
 So was I, once.
 So is every man.
 The measure of a person is not how much they have lived.
 It is not how easily they jump at a noise or how quick they are to show emotion.
 It’s in how they make use of what life has shown them. - **Brandon Sanderson, The Alloy of Law**
+- I don't want to get to the end of my life and find that I have just lived the length of it.
+I want to have lived the width of it as well. - **Diane Ackerman**
+- Sometimes we spend a lifetime climbing a ladder, not knowing it's up against the wrong wall.
+- How we spend our days is, of course, how we spend our lives.
+What we do with this hour, and that one, is what we are doing.
+A schedule defends from chaos and whim.
+It is a net for catching days. - **Annie Dillard**

 ## Science